 Building crucial skills that help us succeed in school and thrive in life.

 Students and adults need more than just academic skills.
-We also need self-control, resilience, organization, discipline, critical thinking, empathy, etc. Social Emotional Learning (SEL) is the process of building skills like these.
-SEL skills fit into five categories:
+We also need self-control, self-discipline, critical thinking, organization skills, the ability to put yourself in someone else's shoes, teamwork skills, etc. Social Emotional Learning (SEL) is the process of building these types of skills, which fit into five categories:

 Knowing your emotions, values, traits, etc. and how they influence your behavior.
 Being aware of your personal rights and responsibilities.

 Responding to emotions in healthy ways and showing self-control.
 Setting goals, being organized, and overcoming obstacles.

 Putting yourself in others' shoes and seeing different perspectives.
 Reading social situations.
 Knowing who to go to for help.

 Building strong relationships.
 Cooperation and teamwork.
 Handling critical feedback, conflict, and social pressure appropriately.

 Responsible Decision Making

 Weighing pros and cons, considering wellbeing, forming a realistic understanding of consequences, and making constructive choices.